 Tinnitus is a spontaneous, internally generated noise which is usually heard in one ear but can be heard in both ears.
-It is primarily a subjective complain, and the severity is dependent primarily on the patient’s description.
+It is primarily a subjective complaint, and the severity is dependent primarily on the patient’s description.
 Almost any condition that causes malfunction of the auditory end-organ might cause tinnitus, but the most common cause is age degeneration (presbycusis).
-Other causes are biochemical changes, e.g., from aspirin, Meniere’s disease, trauma (acoustic or chemical), and labyrinthitis.
+Other causes are biochemical changes, e.g., from aspirin, Meniere’s disease, trauma (acoustic or chemical), high levels of aspartate or glutamate and labyrinthitis.
 It may occur alone or in concert with other symptoms such as head, neck and back pain: dizziness (vertigo); otalgia; impaired hearing; stuffy sensations in the ears; double and blurred vision; various TM joint noises during chewing; maximum voluntary clenching; maximum jaw protrusion; mouth opening against resistance; and pressure applied to the ipsilateral temporomandibular joint.

 Tinnitus is present in approximately one-third of patients who present with ear pain, fullness, hearing loss, etc. The patient may also complain of high hissing sound, not the roaring type.
 In older patients exhibiting a high frquency sensorineural hearing loss, tinnitus could be attributed to a degenerative process in the cochlea of the ear.